jasdeep-hundal/tinc/OPTIMIZATION_README.md

 configured with the server address 192.168.56.100, the server mask 255.255.255.0, and address bounds between 192.168.56.101 and 192.168.56.254.

+If you're using ubuntu, you can set static IP addresses by running

+    sudo vi /etc/network/interfaces

+append the following to the file:

+    auto eth0
+    iface eth0 inet static
+    address 192.168.57.1 (or 2 for VM2)
+    netmask 255.255.255.0
+    broadcast 192.168.57.255
+    gateway 192.168.57.3

 Refer to the tinc VPN installation/configuration docs for more information on these values.